Syon Park, Hounslow

 Syon Park fills the Thames riverside between Brentford and Isleworth and its stately home is the London address of the Duke of Northumberland

-The couple employed Robert Adam to remodel the interior of the house and Capability Brown to landscape the grounds, creating a showpiece that is now open to the public.
-Syon House is also available for private hire and as film location.
+The couple employed Robert Adam to remodel the interior of the house and Capability Brown to landscape the grounds.
+When it was built in the 1820s, the Great Conservatory made pioneering use of glass and metal.

-Syon has the only known area of tall grass washland along the Thames in London.
+The park has the only area of tall grass washland along the Thames in London.
 Tide Meadow has reed-grasses and rye grass, with marshland plants including the very poisonous hemlock water dropwort.
 Herons and flocks of wintering birds use the tidal muds.

 Syon House featured in 1994’s historical drama The Madness Of King George and in The Golden Bowl (2000) and Gosford Park (2001).